manojLondhe/joomla-extensions-generator/README.md

 # What does this do?

 This lets you create a basic skeleton for a new

-- Joomla plugin (Joomla 3.x)
+- Joomla plugin (Joomla 3.9.x)
-- Joomla module (Joomla 3.x)
+- Joomla module (Joomla 3.9.x)
 - Joomla views (Joomla 3.9.x) (MVC + table, language files as needed are generated)
   - backend list view (MVC)
   - backend form view (MVC + table)
   - frontend list view (MVC)
   - frontend form view (MVC)
+- Joomla CLI script

 Thus saving your precious time!